zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-rest-service-direct-eureka-call.md

 * [Routing parameters](#Routing-parameters)
 * [API Info parameters](#API-Info-parameters)

-### Catalog parameters
+#### Catalog parameters
 `apiml.catalog.tile`

 The API ML Catalog displays information about services registered with the API ML Discovery Service.
-The information displayed in the Catalog is defined in the metadata provided by your service during registration.
+Information displayed in the Catalog is defined in the metadata provided by your service during registration.
 The Catalog groups correlated services in the same tile when these services are configured with the same `catalog.tile.id` metadata parameter.

 The following parameters are used to populate the API Catalog: